What is tinnitus

 - Exposure to excessively loud noise over time.

-- Medicines (e.g. quinine, certain antibiotics, some cancer medicines, and aspirin taken in very high doses).
+- Medicines (e.g. certain antibiotics, some cancer medicines, aspirin and some diuretics).

 - Earwax build-up — excessive amounts of earwax can block your ear canal, causing hearing loss and irritation to the ear drum, which can cause tinnitus.

 - Ear inflammation (otitis media or otitis externa) or eardrum perforation.